 |

-Business and Environmental Benefits No mowing - Because moss is low growing, this totally eliminates the requirement for mowing.
+Environmental Benefits No mowing - Because moss is low growing, this totally eliminates the requirement for mowing.
 This can represent 100% savings in time, money and resources.
 They eliminate the need and associated safety risks of traversing bankings with mowers and strimmers.
-Sustainable Environmental Benefits Reduced Waste We estimate that grass clippings account for at least 50% of green waste sent to landfills or green waste recycling centres during the growing season.
+Sustainable Environmental Benefits Reduced Waste In some localities grass clippings and green waste is still sent to landfills, but increasingly it is transported to green waste recycling centres during the growing season.
 Clippings contain about 4% nitrogen, .5% phosphorus and 2% potassium.
 Than means, over 5 kilos of nitrogen are thrown away as grass clippings each year from a typical 150 sq. metre lawn.
-Moss ground cover eliminates the need to bag and remove grass clippings No Mowing No mowing = no pollution from mowers and reduced fuel consumption from transporting mowers and fuel.
+Moss ground cover eliminates the need to bag and remove grass clippings and reduces transportation carbon footprint.
+No Mowing No mowing = no pollution from mowers and reduced fuel consumption from transporting mowers and fuel.
 Eco-System benefits Mosses can be highly beneficial to the eco-system as they serve many functions:-

 Reduced Chemical usage Moss lawns don't need lots of treatments to keep them looking beautiful.